qdrant/docs/qdrant/v1.2.x/administration.md

 collection.
 That is because only collection metadata is loaded during recovery.

 To enable recovery mode with the Qdrant Docker image you must set the environment variable `QDRANT_ALLOW_RECOVERY_MODE=true`.
-The container will restart in recovery mode if initialisation fails.
+The container will try to start normally first, and restarts in recovery mode if initialisation fails due to an out of memory error.
 This behavior is disabled by default.

 If using a Qdrant binary, recovery mode can be enabled by setting a recovery message in an environment variable, such as